rachitsinhaa/tcs-3-statement-dcf-model/README.md

 ---

 Built as a self-directed learning project to understand 3-statement modeling and DCF mechanics end-to-end - not copied from a template.
+Built for learning purposes; not a recommendation to buy or sell TCS shares.